 What to Do When You’re Sick

-Even if you don’t feel well, you should still try to brush your teeth twice a day.
+If you don’t feel well, you should still try to brush your teeth twice a day.
 You can also:

 - Use sugar-free cough drops.